Breast Reconstruction (Mastectomy)

 Many patients diagnosed with breast cancer undergo a breast removal procedure called a mastectomy.
 Women who have undergone mastectomy can choose to receive breast reconstruction surgery to restore the appearance of the missing breast or breasts.
 Reconstructive surgery following a mastectomy can help renew a woman’s sense of femininity and beauty by recreating both the size and shape of the natural breast.
 Below is a general overview of breast reconstruction, for more detailed information we invite you to explore our breast reconstruction section.

-Breast Reconstruction Candidates
+Flap vs. Implant Reconstruction Candidates

 Breast Reconstruction Surgery

 Reconstructive breast surgery is a major surgery that often requires more than one procedure.
 Patients may choose to receive breast reconstruction at the same time as mastectomy or wait until they have healed.
 Reconstruction falls into two categories: breast implants or flap reconstructions.
 The former involves placing silicone or saline breast implants beneath the chest muscle.
 Flap reconstructions (TRAM flap, DIEP flap, latissimus dorsi flap, and gluteal flap) remove muscle, fat, or skin from another part of the body to reconstruct the breasts.
 While flap methods generally require more recovery time, they produce breasts that feel and age more naturally than breast implants.

 Types of Reconstructive Surgeries

 DIEP flap breast reconstruction is one of the most advanced techniques for recreating the breast after mastectomy.
 DIEP, an acronym for Deep Inferior Epigastric Perforator, has a number of advantages over other breast reconstruction techniques, including the capacity to form a softer, more natural breast.
 Below are details about the DIEP flap microsurgical breast reconstruction method, including the pros and cons of the procedure for mastectomy patients.